 Our first industry brief focuses on AI research in healthcare, with particular attention to its implications in our post COVID-19 world.
 Upcoming briefs will cover AI research spanning education, augmented and virtual reality, robotics, autonomous vehicles, financial applications, AI safety, and more.

 We hope you find these briefs useful and that you share them with your colleagues interested in learning more about cutting-edge AI research happening at Stanford.

 If you have any feedback or suggestions, we would love to hear from you.
-We invite you to reach out to Panos Madamopoulos, HAI’s Director of Partnerships, who can also share more about our Corporate Members Program and upcoming corporate focus areas in financial services and healthcare.
+We invite you to reach out to Panos Madamopoulos, HAI’s Managing Director for Industry Programs and Partnerships, who can also share more about our Corporate Members Program and upcoming corporate focus areas in financial services and healthcare.

 You can also sign up for our email newsletters to see industry briefs and other news and events in your inbox.

 John Etchemendy and Fei-Fei Li are the Denning Co-Directors of the Stanford Institute for Human-Centered Artificial Intelligence (HAI).